Summer Artisan's Fair

 After centuries of feeling silenced, erased and “hidden in plain sight,” the Wampanoag Tribe will tell its own story through a traditional form of art.

 The Wampum Belt Project goes beyond telling the story of the Wampanoag Tribe in its voice.
-Tribal members hope it will also lead to rediscovery of an important tribal artifact.
+Tribal members hope it will also lead to deepening connections and the eventual rediscovery of an important tribal artifact.